-Inhale while you slowly count to 4.
-Expand your belly as much as you can – like a balloon.
-You know you're doing "belly breathing" right when you can feel your belly expand.
-Then, exhale to the slow count of 4, just letting all the air out of the balloon.
+Inhale through your nose while you slowly count -- one-thousand-one, one-thousand-two.
+You know you're doing "belly breathing" when you can feel your belly expand, like a balloon.
+Then, exhale through your nose while you slowly count -- 1001, 1002, 1003, 1004 -- slowly letting the air out of the balloon.
 As you exhale, just feel yourself letting go of tension.

-Keep repeating the belly breathing to the slow count of 4.
-When your mind wanders, just gently bring your attention back to the counting and belly breathing.
+When your mind wanders, gently bring your attention back to the counting and belly breathing.

 As you gradually master your Belly Breathing, you are mastering the first step of Inner Safety Meditation, as well as gaining a powerful tool to lower your overall level of anxiety.